breezingit/Digit-Recognition-using-only-numpy/README.md

 # MNIST_DigitRecogniser
-A faster version of my Digit-Recognition code
+A faster version of my Digit-Recognition code using only python and numpy